lkimanzi/loop-der-it-is-js/README.md

 # JavaScript-Loops-Lab
-Complete all of the problems in the **LoopFun** class.
+Complete all of the problems in the **Loop** class.
 Descriptions and examples for each problem can be found below.

 ## 1) One to Ten